kintohub/kintohub/examples/nextjs-apollo/README.md

 # NextJS with Apollo Sample App

-A sample Nextjs with Apollo app for [KintoHub](https://kintohub.com)
+A sample NextJS with Apollo app for [KintoHub](https://kintohub.com)

 ## :rocket: Deploying on KintoHub